bazelbuild/bazelisk/README.md

 The URL format looks like `https://github.com/<FORK>/bazel/releases/download/<VERSION>/<FILENAME>`.

 You can also override the URL by setting the environment variable `$BAZELISK_BASE_URL`.
 Bazelisk will then append `/<VERSION>/<FILENAME>` to the base URL instead of using the official release server.

+## Ensuring that your developers use Bazelisk rather than Bazel

+Bazel does check the `.bazelversion` file itself, but the failure when it mismatches with the actual version of Bazel can be quite confusing to developers.
+You may find yourself having to explain the difference between Bazel and Bazelisk (especially when you upgrade the pinned version).
+To avoid this, you can add a check in your `tools/bazel` wrapper.
+Since Bazelisk is careful to avoid calling itself in a loop, it always calls the wrapper with the environment variable `BAZELISK_SKIP_WRAPPER` set to `true'.
+You can check for the presence of that variable, and when not found, report a useful error to your users about how to install Bazelisk.

 ## Other features